moust1que/Tactical-RPG-Bac2-Q1/README.md

 ### 🧩 Features

-- hexagonal Grid-based movement system for units
+- Hexagonal grid-based movement system for units
 - Turn-based system with initiative
 - Melee and ranged attacks
 - User interface for stats and actions